microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/get-started/use-toolkit-with-react.md

 Microsoft Graph Toolkit is a set of web components that simplify connecting to Microsoft Graph and allow you to focus on your application instead.
 Microsoft Graph Toolkit is available as a generic set of web components distributed through the **@microsoft/mgt** npm package.

-If you're building apps with React, you can use the **@microsoft/mgt-react** package, which wraps MGT web components in React components and makes it easier to pass complex data.
+If you're building apps with React, you can use the **@microsoft/mgt-react** package, which wraps Microsoft Graph Toolkit web components in React components and makes it easier to pass complex data.

 This article describes the step-by-step process of using the Microsoft Graph Toolkit to create a React app and connect it to Microsoft 365.
 After completing the steps, you'll have a React app that shows the upcoming appointments of the currently signed in user from Microsoft 365.